OnTopicCMS/OnTopic-Library/README.md

 - **[`OnTopic.AspNetCore.Mvc.IntegrationTests`](OnTopic.AspNetCore.Mvc.IntegrationTests)**: xUnit.net integration tests for the `OnTopic.AspNetCore.Mvc` implementation.
 - **[`OnTopic.Data.Sql.Database.Tests`](OnTopic.Data.Sql.Database.Tests)**: SQL Server Data Tools (SSDT) unit tests for evaluating the functionality of stored procedures and functions against a local SQL Server database.

+> _Note:_ The one gap in our testing is the `OnTopic.Data.Sql` library, which doesn't currently have integration tests.
+That said, the underlying stored procedures it calls into are covered by the SSDT tests.
+Additionally, the extension methods it relies on, which contain most of the business logic, are well covered.

 ### Editor
 - **[`OnTopic.Editor.AspNetCore`](https://github.com/OnTopicCMS/OnTopic-Editor-AspNetCore/)**: ASP.NET Core implementation of the editor interface.
 Supports both ASP.NET Core 3.x and ASP.NET Core 5.x.
 - **[`OnTopic.Data.Transfer`](https://github.com/OnTopicCMS/OnTopic-Data-Transfer/)**: .NET Standard library for serializing and deserializing `Topic` entities into a data interchange format which can be used to import or export topic graphs via JSON.